How to wear RED on the RED carpet

 Think you can't wear RED?
 The timing is perfect, Valentine's Day and usually award ceremonies!
 Well none of those this year but there are brighter days to come!

-And of course you can wear red, everyone can if you choose a shade that best flatters your natural coloring.
+Everyone can wear red if you choose a shade that flatters your natural coloring.
 The important factor is not to be overpowered!
+There's a shade in every palette and if you don't know your Color Family try the Free Color Quiz.

-Maybe you're not quite ready to dazzle head to toe in red but never underestimate the power of a new lipstick or nail polish.
-It's easy to choose once you know the shades that suit you best.
+If you're not ready to dazzle head to toe never underestimate the power of a new lipstick or nail polish.
+Find the best shades for you and choose with confidence!

 What is Red?